-2. New Mexico Insitute of Mining and Technology (44 Points)
+New Mexico Institute of Mining and Technology (44 Points)

-The New Mexico Institute of Mining and Technology has been ranked as one of the nation’s top STEM schools.
-This program is designed to be completed in two years and allows students to solve some real-world problems with projects that have been sponsored by government agencies, industries, and national laboratories.
+The Graduate program in the Mechanical Engineering Department at New Mexico Institute of Mining and Technology has been ranked as one of the nation’s top STEM schools.
+This program offers PhD, MS, and ME degrees in specializations of Explosives Engineering, Fluid & Thermal Sciences, Mechatronics and Robotics, Solid Mechanics, and allows students to solve some real-world problems with funded projects that have been sponsored by government agencies, industries, and national laboratories.
 Scholarship and networking opportunities are abundant at this highly ranked school.

 The Master’s of Mechanical and Aerospace Engineering at Oklahoma State University has worked with some of the nation’s biggest names in engineering, including the one and only NASA.
 This university teaches students from across the globe every year, making campus life a very inclusive and diverse one.